Dav1dde/lumen/README.md

 lumen will only shutdown servers which were started by the plugin on unload.

-I personally recommend you to start your own `dcd-server` instance, since a fresh `dcd-server` startup, which adds several include paths like Phobos/druntime (lumen does that by default), takes quite some time.
+I personally recommend you to start your own `dcd-server` instance, since a fresh `dcd-server` startup, which adds several include paths like Phobos/druntime, takes quite some time.
 Until the server finished processing all include paths, it doesn't respond to completion requests.
 A not responding completion server slows down the editor and doesn't show any completion tooltips.
 My `.xinitrc` has this entry, to start the `dcd-server` together with X:

     dcd-server >~/.dcd.log 2>&1 &

-Also I recommend to add Phobos and druntime to your `~/.config/dcd`.
+Also I recommend to add Phobos and druntime to your `~/.config/dcd/dcd.conf`.
 This makes sure you get completions instantly after starting KTextEditor, Kate oder KDevelop.